moshahin1/monsterborg/README.md

 * `monsterborg_description`
 * `monsterborg_control`

-**IMPORTANT**: Before starting anything it is important to open (and do not close the tab) the terminal and run the command: `roscore`
+**IMPORTANT**: Before starting anything it is important to check you have certain ROS packages installed in ROS in order to successfully run each package.
+Check the `pacakage.xml` file of each packages to find the package dependencies.
+Secondly, open up a terminal tab (and do not close the tab) and run the command: `roscore`

 The `monsterborg_description` package contains the launch file (`spawn_in_gazebo.launch`) that spawns the model into Gazebo and most importantly loads the robot description into the parameter server under the variable `robot_description`.
 The `monsterborg_control` package contains the launch file (`monsterborg_control.launch`) that loads the controllers required to control the monsterborg.
 To get everything running:

 **FIRST**: To spawn the robot, open up a new terminal tab and enter the following command: `roslaunch monsterborg_description spawn_in_gazebo.launch`